rust-lang/rust/src/doc/rustc-dev-guide/src/tests/docker.md

 You can run these images on your local development machine.
 This can be helpful to test environments different from your local system.
-First you will need to install Docker on a Linux, Windows, or macOS system (typically Linux will be much faster than Windows or macOS because the later use virtual machines to emulate a Linux environment).
+First you will need to install Docker on a Linux, Windows, or macOS system (typically Linux will be much faster than Windows or macOS because the latter use virtual machines to emulate a Linux environment).
 To enter interactive mode which will start a bash shell in the container, run `src/ci/docker/run.sh --dev <IMAGE>` where `<IMAGE>` is one of the directory names in `src/ci/docker` (for example